microsoft/CodeTalk/docs/README.md

 CodeTalk is currently only available for Visual Studio running in Windows.
 We are working very hard towards bringing it to more platforms and IDEs.
 Stay tuned.

 # Download CodeTalk
-Download the VISX installer [here](https://github.com/Microsoft/CodeTalk/releases/tag/v0.8.0)
+Download the VISX installer [here](https://github.com/Microsoft/CodeTalk/releases/download/v0.8.0/Microsoft.CodeTalk.0.8.0.vsix)
+To view all the releases, please visit the [release page](https://github.com/Microsoft/CodeTalk/releases/tag/v0.8.0).

 # Getting Started with code
 Visit the repository [here](https://github.com/Microsoft/CodeTalk).